opengrail/opengrail.github.io/_posts/2017-04-17-numbers-text.md

 That's just the beginning though.
 This problem is one where the range of answers is so huge that we cannot possibly test all of them.
 Moreover tests on strings presume a human checker.

 So we can do better than that.
-Next time I want to go into using spec on this problem but I will just finish with a few data samples for tests that I have concocted on the GitHub version.
+Next time I want to go into using spec on this problem but I will just finish with a few data samples for tests that I have concocted.
+You can see more on the GitHub repo.

 ## Oh, oh, oh